Computer and Information Security

 - Employee training and notification of security issues

 All of the following procedures will be implemented in compliance with UHS Policy, Texas Administrative Code 202 (TAC 202), the Gramm-Leach-Bliley (GLB) Act, the Family Education Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPPA).

 In compliance with Texas Administrative Code 202.71, UHV will have an Information Security Officer (ISO) who is given the authority for information security for the entire institution.
 The ISO can be reached at firstname.lastname@example.org.

-TS provides controlled, legitimate access to resources through the combination of user ID’s, passwords cards and multi-factor authentication as specified in the Application Servers section of policy G-3, Campus TS Services.
-Changes in employment status, such as hires, department transfers, and terminations, must be reported to TS Application Services immediately so that access to campus technology resources can be given, modified, or disabled, as appropriate.
+IT provides controlled, legitimate access to resources through the combination of user ID’s, passwords cards and multi-factor authentication as specified in the Application Servers section of policy G-03, Campus IT Services.
+Changes in employment status, such as hires, department transfers, and terminations, must be reported to IT Application Services immediately so that access to campus technology resources can be given, modified, or disabled, as appropriate.
 Application Services can be reached at AppSrv@uhv.edu.

 Users shall not share their accounts or passwords with anyone.

 Every UHV employee and student shall have their own account for accessing university resources and for performing their assigned duties or class work.
 Employee’s files, network shares and emails may be made available to their supervisor under extraordinary circumstances in order to maintain business continuity.
 This process is defined by IT posted policies and based on UHS policies covering the protection of email and data including SAM 07.A.06 E-Mail Retention and SAM 07.A.07 Use of Electronic Messaging Services by Employees.